salesforcecli/plugin-org/messages/open.md

 To open in a specific browser, use the --browser flag.
 Supported browsers are "chrome", "edge", and "firefox".
 If you don't specify --browser, the org opens in your default browser.

-To open in an incognito window using your default browser use `--browser browserPrivate`
+To open in an incognito window using your default browser, use `--browser browserPrivate`.

 # examples